teaching-louis/awesome-ai-security/README.md

 # Awesome AI Security [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 Curation of awesome AI security resources.
 If you want to contribute, create a PR or contact me [LinkedIn](https://linkedin.com/in/louiscremen)

-Head over to the [wiki](https://github.com/teaching-louis/awesome-ai-security/wiki/Home) tab for a table of contents

 # AI Security Authorities